Adult CHRISTIAN FORMATION & EdUCATION

 • Stephen Ministry Training

-Christ Church offers a 50 hour Stephen Ministry training course each year.
-The class meets twice per month September - June.
+Christ Church offers a 50 hour Stephen Ministry training course.
 Participants are prepared to offer confidential, Christ-like support and care to those in crisis - whether it be from job loss, divorce or loss of a loved one.
 Click here for more information and a list of training topics.

 • "Going Deeper" Spirituality Groups